onqtam/headjack/docs/why/7_REPUTATION.md

 > "The world is a dangerous place to live, not because of the people who are evil, but because of the people who don't do anything about it." - [Albert Einstein](https://www.goodreads.com/quotes/29875-the-world-is-a-dangerous-place-to-live-not-because)

+the right kind should be rewarded

 TODO INTERNET
 IMAGE: see no evil hear no evil https://i2.wp.com/stgregorychicago.org/wp-content/uploads/2020/06/81XayXCr9AL._SL1500_-1.jpg?fit=660%2C382&ssl=1

 > "Even 20 years ago people might have considered a whistleblower more a patriot than a national security threat.
 Now we've moved more towards the direction of considering whistleblowers national security threats.
 I think that says negative things about our prospects even if perhaps tactically it's the right thing to do in a competitive environment." - [Samo Burja](https://youtu.be/FyJa_TnwSB4?t=2193)

+> "Currently, there's a strong disincentive for speaking the truth if it makes your in-group look worse or your out-group look better.
+Financial incentives help counteract those tribal incentives." - [Balaji Srinivasan](https://twitter.com/eriktorenberg/status/1227423830559248385)

+> "One of the best ways to achieve justice is to expose injustice." - [Julian Assange](https://twitter.com/ancapquotes/status/1721422177029804235)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meritocracy / Epistocracy / Noocracy / Technocracy